Healthdirect Free Australian health advice you can count on.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-Your doctor will ask you to give 1 or 2 samples of your semen after you have ejaculated 20 times following the operation.
+Your doctor will ask you to give one or two samples of your semen after you have ejaculated 20 times following the procedure.
 The samples will be tested to find out if there are any sperm left.
-Use another method of contraception until your doctor tells you that the operation has been a success and you are sperm-free.
+Use another method of contraception until your doctor tells you that the procedure has been a success and you are sperm-free.

 Summary

-A vasectomy is an operation to cut the tubes that carry sperm from your testicles.
+A vasectomy is a procedure to cut the tubes that carry sperm from your testicles.
 It is a permanent and effective method of male contraception.

 IMPORTANT INFORMATION